digiarnie/digiarnie.github.io/_posts/2014-09-21-Setup-GitHub-Page-Using-Minimal-Mistakes-Theme.md

 gem install jekyll
 {% endhighlight %}

+* If you get the error "ERROR: Failed to build gem native extension." while installing Jekyll, you will need to make sure you install ruby-dev:

+{% highlight bash %}
+gem install ruby-dev
+{% endhighlight %}

 * Create a new repository on github called yourusername.github.io (obviously substitute yourusername with your actual GitHub username)
 * Clone the Minimal Mistakes repo onto your machine: